DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 Use the [prompt-add-update-documentation](../../pages/appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt to have the LLMs update the codebase documentation regularly.

 As the codebase grows, the importance of comprehensive documentation increases.
-Without it, the LLM's effectiveness in managing and evolving the system diminishes.
+Without it, the LLM's effectiveness in managing and evolving the system reduces.
 Regularly revisiting and enriching documentation ensures that both human and AI contributors can operate efficiently in a complex development environment.

-### Embedding Documentation into Development
+### Embed Documentation into Development

 Consider documentation as an integral part of the [Development Workflow](../getting-started/workflow.md), not a separate task to be completed later.
 LLMs make it straightforward to maintain clear and consistent documentation as you work, generating drafts for function descriptions, usage guides and code doc-strings in real-time.

-### Using Documentation as a Knowledge Base
+### Use Documentation as a Knowledge Base

 Well-maintained documentation serves as a vital knowledge base for both team members and LLMs.
 It provides:

-- **Contextual Assistance:** Feeding detailed documentation into the LLM helps it understand the context and history behind implementation decisions.
+- **Contextual Help:** Feeding detailed documentation into the LLM helps it understand the context and history behind implementation decisions.
 For example, when an LLM reviews a legacy function, it can refer back to a well-documented design decision to suggest updates or improvements.
-- **Error Reduction:** Maintaining a knowledge base minimizes the likelihood of errors or redundant changes by providing a clear reference for what has been implemented.
+- **Error Reduction:** Maintaining a knowledge base reduces the likelihood of errors or redundant changes by providing a clear reference for what has been implemented.
 - **Predictive Generation:** With a robust documentation base, the LLM can predictively generate solutions aligned with existing patterns and architectural decisions.

 ## Advanced Visual Documentation